 Unsurprisingly they found it challenging to be influential in this context.
 Lenovo explicitly recognized a strong need for this based in large part on results of its annual employee engagement survey.
 Cultural differences can exacerbate this.
 For example, Western managers talked about the challenge of knowing where Eastern colleagues stand on issues.
 “When they say ‘yes’ they mean they understand, not that they agree,” explains one manager.

 By contrast, Western leaders can appear to their Eastern colleagues as talking first and listening second.
 One Chinese manager gave an example: “I used to find it hard to get a word in on conference calls with American colleagues….
 They’d say ‘I’m thinking out loud,’ but they aren’t thinking—they are speaking.”
 The model selected to address this was See-Hear-Speak.
 It draws on the culturally universal value of humility and of seeking first to understand.
 When you influence in this way, you find out that there is so much more to people.

-One of the most fascinating insights from the interviews was the tendency of both Western and Eastern leaders to see the other culture as being less transparent and less driven.
+One of the most fascinating insights from the interviews was the tendency of both leaders in the West and East to see the other culture as being less transparent and less driven.
 One Chinese manager shared a saying in China that “one word lets slip and horses will fail to catch it,” which means that words uttered have deep significance.

 When Chinese commit to an objective, it is irrespective of changing context.
 As a result, success and failure are personal, reflecting on the individual’s integrity and loyalty to his organization and leader.
 By contrast, Eastern managers may see Western leaders as being more objective and more willing to renegotiate goals as the context changes.
 This comes across as being less transparent and committed.
 Also, it can be easy for Western leaders to see Eastern leaders as unwilling to take risks or to commit themselves beyond the established hierarchy.